Pitch class: Integer notation

-This creates a linear pitch space in which octaves have size 12, semitones (the distance between adjacent keys on the piano keyboard) have size 1, and middle C (C_{4}) is assigned the number 0 (thus, the pitches on piano are −39 to +48).
-Indeed, the mapping from pitch to real numbers defined in this manner forms the basis of the MIDI Tuning Standard, which uses the real numbers from 0 to 127 to represent the pitches C_{−1} to G_{9} (thus, middle C is 60).
-To represent pitch classes, we need to identify or "glue together" all pitches belonging to the same pitch class—i.e. all numbers p and p + 12.
-The result is a cyclical quotient group that music theorists call pitch class space and mathematicians call R/12Z.
-Points in this space can be labelled using real numbers in the range 0 ≤ x < 12.
-These numbers provide numerical alternatives to the letter names of elementary music theory:

-and so on.
-In this system, pitch classes represented by integers are classes of twelve-tone equal temperament (assuming standard concert A).

-In music, integer notation is the translation of pitch classes or interval classes into whole numbers.
+Integer notation is the translation of pitch classes or interval classes into whole numbers.
 Thus if C = 0, then C♯ = 1 ...
 A♯ = 10, B = 11, with "10" and "11" substituted by "t" and "e" in some sources, A and B in others (like the duodecimal numeral system, which also uses "t" and "e", or A and B, for "10" and "11").
 This allows the most economical presentation of information regarding post-tonal materials.

 In the integer model of pitch, all pitch classes and intervals between pitch classes are designated using the numbers 0 through 11.
 It is not used to notate music for performance, but is a common analytical and compositional tool when working with chromatic music, including twelve tone, serial, or otherwise atonal music.

-Pitch classes can be notated in this way by assigning the number 0 to some note and assigning consecutive integers to consecutive semitones; so if 0 is C natural, 1 is C♯, 2 is D♮ and so on up to 11, which is B♮.
+Pitch classes can be notated in this way by assigning the number 0 to some note and assigning consecutive integers to consecutive semitones; so if 0 is C♮, 1 is C♯, 2 is D♮ and so on up to 11, which is B♮.
 The C above this is not 12, but 0 again (12 − 12 = 0).
 Thus arithmetic modulo 12 is used to represent octave equivalence.
-One advantage of this system is that it ignores the "spelling" of notes (B♯, C♮ and D𝄫 are all 0) according to their diatonic functionality.
+Below is an example numbering starting at B♮: